Nature, Language, Process

 Subword Segmentation and Challenges of Tokenization

 2024: Marco Cognetta, Tatsuya Hiraoka, Naoaki Okazaki, Rico Sennrich, Yuval Pinter.
 An Analysis of BPE Vocabulary Trimming in Neural Machine Translation.
+Insights on Negative Results in NLP.
+Abstract.
 Preprint.

 2024: Omri Uzan, Craig W. Schmidt, Chris Tanner, Yuval Pinter.
-Greed is All You Need: An Evaluation of Tokenizer Inference Methods.
-Preprint.
+Greed is All You Need: An Evaluation of Tokenizer Inference Methods. 🏆 Outstanding paper at ACL.
+PDF.
+Intrinsic tokenizer benchmark.

 2023: Lisa Beinborn and Yuval Pinter.
 Analyzing Cognitive Plausibility of Subword Tokenization.
 EMNLP.
 PDF.
 Code.